plone/training/docs/react/event_handlers.md

 ## Click Handler

-To call the newly created {file}`toggle` function we will add an on click handler to the question:
+To call the newly created `toggle` function, we will add an `onClick` handler to the question:

 ```{code-block} jsx
 :emphasize-lines: 3-5